-St Benedict: Well, I was on my teenage years when I was sent to Rome to get ‘liberal education’, that included literature and law, and you won’t believe this, I was accompanied by my own ‘nurse’ or perhaps you would call it now ‘a housekeeper.’
+St Benedict: Well, I was on my teenage years when I was sent to Rome to get ‘liberal education’, that included literature and law.
+And you won’t believe this, I was accompanied by my own ‘nurse’ or perhaps you might call it now ‘a housekeeper.’

 Junjun Faithbook: Fancy that!
 You’re spoiled!
-And how is it like being in Rome?
+And how was it like being in Rome?